rutgersmit/rrradio/readme.md

 ### Hosting Platforms

-**Azure Container Apps** (Recommended)

-- Full Azure integration with monitoring
-- Auto-scaling and load balancing
+**Container Platforms** (Recommended)
+- Run the container on your preferred cloud platform
-- Integrated CI/CD with GitHub Actions
+- CI/CD with GitHub Actions

 #### Docker-Compatible Platforms